drossDS/Recommending_Amazon_Products/README.md

 Using Recommendation System Techniques to Make Better Recommendations

 # Background and Problem Statement
 This relatively short weekly project was part of the recommendation systems module in the MIT Applied Data Science Program (MIT ADSP).
-Data for over 7.8 million Amazon product reviews was provided and included the user ID, Product ID, and rating information.
+Data for over 7.8 million Amazon product reviews was provided and included the user ID, Product ID, and rating information from 1 to 5.
 The task was to create a model which would recommend products to users using different recmmendation techniques.

+# Initial Steps and Exploratory Data Analysis
+After some initial examination of the data revealed that there were no missing values or null data in the provied data, a bar chart was plotted to determine the quanitity of each rating.
+The number of unique users and umber of unique products were then extracted from the dataset, indicating that there were 4,201,696 users rating 476,002 unique products.
+To simplify this task, a new dataset was derived with only products ratings only from users who have submitted 50 or more ratings.
+This limit will ensure that each user has at least some information indicating the different products they have interacted with so that the recommendation systems can make more educated recommendations.
+This reduced the size of the dataset drastically,  with 1,540 unique users rating 48,190 unique products for a total of 125,871 ratings.